Voxi0/My-Vault/C/Compilation Process.md

 - **Symbol Resolution:** The assembler resolves labels and references to functions ensuring everything is being addressed properly.
 The output is a `.o` object file containing all the machine code for a source file.
 However, it's not executable just yet.
 ## Linking
 Now, all `.o` object files are combined together into one executable.
-The linker resolves any external references and prepares the final machine code for execution.
-Linker flags allows more fine grained control over how object files and libraries are linked together.
+The linker resolves any external references and prepares the final machine code for execution. [[Linker Flags]] allows more fine grained control over how object files and libraries are linked together.

 There are two types of linking -
 - **Static:** All libraries and functions are copied into the executable at compile time making the executable larger in size since all code is embedded.
 This way, there are no dependencies on external libraries at runtime.
 Static library files are typically `.a` on UNIX-like systems and `.lib` files on Windows.